rtrader58/AZ-800T00-Administering-Windows-Server-Hybrid-Core-Infrastructure/Module 04 Errata.md

 ### Exercise 1: Provisioning Azure VMs running Windows Server

 Step 2.
 The credentials are located on the Resources Tab at the top of the lab instructions <br>
 Step 4.
-Use the following steps to create the Storage > Select Mount Storage account > Select your subscription in the dropdown box > Click Apply > Select We will create storage account for you > click nesxt <br>
+Use the following steps to create the Storage > Select Mount Storage account > Select your subscription in the dropdown box > Click Apply > Select We will create storage account for you > click next <br>
 Step 5.
 Clcik Manage files to upload the files <br>
 Step 6:  Does not paste correctly.
 Paste into notepad.
 Change the first lint <Azure_Region> to EastUS.
 Then copy and paste from notepad into the Cloud Shellpaste the remaining lines together <br>
 <br>